Whole Grain Pancakes

 - When the soaking is complete, drain off the extra water.

-- Whisk in the baking soda, salt, banana, peanut butter, and butter.
+- Whisk in the baking soda, sea salt, banana, peanut butter, and butter.

 - Heat a frying pan or griddle over medium-low heat.
-To see when it's hot enough, sprinkle a few drops of water on it, and it will sizzle when ready.
+To check if it's hot enough, sprinkle a few drops of water on the pan and if they sizzle, it's ready.

 - Pour or scoop the batter onto the griddle.
-The pancakes should be about 4 inches in diameter.
+They should be about 4 inches in diameter.

 - After a few minutes, air pockets should begin to form and the pancakes will look barely cooked around the edges.
 Using a pancake flipper, peak underneath the pancakes to check if they are golden.

-- When they've reached your desired level of color, flip and cook for a few more minutes on the other side.
+- When they've reached your desired level of colour, flip them and cook for a few more minutes on the other side.

-- When the pancakes are cooked, transfer them to a cooling rack and repeat with the remaining pancakes.
+- When both sides are golden brown, transfer them to a cooling rack and repeat with the remaining batter.